 - Risk taking

 The best way to know exactly what leadership skills a recruiter is looking for is to check the job description.
-For each duty mentioned in the job ad, include a bullet point on your resume that demonstrates that particular skill.
-For example:
+For each role mentioned in the job ad, tailor your resume to include a bullet point that demonstrates that particular skill.

 Start with a strong action verb